Q: What is the fire tax?

 Q: When does the Harmony Fire District Board meet?

 A: The Annual meeting, when elections are held and the budget and tax rate are voted on, is held the first Saturday in June.
-Monthly Board meetings are held on the third Thursday of each month.
+Monthly Board meetings are held on the second Thursday of each month.

 Q: Where can I get a copy of the Bylaws?